jeff-hykin/silver_spectacle/README.md

     """,
     custom_js="""
         window.onload = ()=>{
-            alert("this is a pointless alert... but you can do it!")

-            // call/use the custom function below in python by doing:
-            //     import silver_spectacle as ss
-            //     ss.display("myCustomUi", "hello world")
             //
+            // main API
+            //
+            silverSpectacle.log("string")      // add information to the graphical log silverSpectacle.cards              // dict with cardId's as keys silverSpectacle.cards[0].element   // html element of card with ID of 0 silverSpectacle.cards[0].createdAt // unix time in seconds
+            silverSpectacle.cards[0].interface // name of interface as string silverSpectacle.cards[0].arguments // array of json values
+            silverSpectacle.interface          // dict of fuctions that create card elements silverSpectacle.libraries          // dict of libraries, like ChartJS that you can use

+            //
+            // add your own card/interface
+            //
-            uiOptions["myCustomUi"] = async (args) => {
+                // step 1, create a function like the one below (an interface) silverSpectacle.interface["myCustomUi"] = async (args) => {
                     let message = args[0]
                     let myComponent = document.createElement("div")
                     myComponent.innerHTML = "Python says:<br>"+message

-                // needs to return an html element return myComponent
+                    // silverSpectacle.createCard gives wraps the component in a container with the white background and shadow let card = silverSpectacle.createCard({ children: [ myComponent ], })

+                    // (optional) add a handler for dyanmic data card.receive = function (data) {
+                        // update the component
+                        myComponent.innerHTML += `<br> python also wanted to say: {JSON.stringify(data)}`
+                        // warning / error checking
+                        if (typeof data != 'string') {
+                            silverSpectacle.log("[warning] data was dynamically sent to myCustomUi, but it wasn't a string") }
                     }

+                    // needs to return an html element return card
+                }
+                // step 2, call it from python!
+                //
+                //     import silver_spectacle as ss
+                //     # create card
+                //     custom_card = ss.DisplayCard("myCustomUi", "hello world")
+                //     import time
+                //     time.sleep(5)
+                //     # add more data after the fact
+                //     custom_card.send("I waited 5 sec to send this")
         }
     """,
     server_start_timeout=10, # (seconds)